tengre/bashlyk/README.md

 allows you to set conditions such as directories for storing a configuration, log, etc.
 ROBODOC is used to document the code.
-The EXAMPLE section is used not only for showing examples, but also for generating tests
+The EXAMPLE section is used not only for showing examples, but also for generating tests.
+Prepared debian packages can be found in the repository **ppa:yds/bashlyk** (`sudo add-apt-repository ppa:yds/bashlyk`).

 **liberr.sh:**
 contains two types of error generation, for example: